Cohere

 This Forward Deployed Engineer role sits on Cohere's Agentic Platform team, building and shipping production-grade LLM-powered agentic workflows for North (Cohere's enterprise AI workspace) directly with enterprise customers in regulated sectors like finance, healthcare, and telecom.
 The JD asks for hands-on Python engineering, experience building and deploying RAG/agentic applications with patterns like ReAct or Plan-and-Execute, and the ability to build robust evaluation frameworks for agent accuracy, safety, and latency.
 Expect questions that test both technical depth (LLM stack, orchestration, evaluation rigor) and customer-facing skill (translating ambiguous enterprise problems into scoped technical specs), with 20-40% travel to client sites.

-Step into this interview
+Practice this interview

 Free · a live voice mock calibrated to this exact role